Lullabot/lmm/README.md

 The easiest way to get going is to use https://github.com/Lullabot/trusty32-lamp which includes these commands.
-Otherwise, these scripts expect a thinly-provisioned LVM volume named "master" in a "mysql" volume group.
+Otherwise, these scripts expect a thinly-provisioned LVM volume named "master" in a "vagrant-vg" volume group.

 LMM supports the following hooks in `/etc/lmm`.
 Each hook must be an executable file.